Careers

 Track

-It's hard to believe that it's been nearly 25 years since the U.S. men's Olympic basketball team took the Barcelona games by storm in 1992.
+It's hard to believe how long it's been since the U.S. men's Olympic basketball team took the Barcelona games by storm in 1992.
 Nicknamed the "Dream Team," this group of athletic superstars, which featured the likes of Michael Jordan, Larry Bird, Magic Johnson, Scottie Pippen and Charles Barkley, crushed their competitors by an average of 44 points.

 You might think that your supply chain and the Dream Team are in entirely different leagues—and professions, for that matter.